nspcc-dev/neo-go/docs/rpc.md

 It's possible to use `invokefunction` not only with contract scripthash, but also with contract name (for native contracts) or contract ID (for all contracts).
 This feature is not supported by the C# node.

-##### `getunclaimedgas`

-It's possible to call this method for any address with neo-go, unlike with C# node where it only works for addresses from opened wallet.

 ##### `getcontractstate`